trustoverip/tswg-trust-registry-protocol/specification/v1/core/models.md

 ##### Response

 * Fields:
-  * id (string): Uniquely identifies the registry.
-If an ecosystem_id is provided, the response MUST clearly reflect that the returned metadata is scoped to the specified ecosystem (e.g., by including an explicit reference such as “ecosystem A”).
+  * ecosystem_id (string): If an ecosystem_id is provided, the response MUST clearly reflect that the returned metadata is scoped to the specified ecosystem (e.g., by including an explicit reference such as “ecosystem A”).

 ##### Metadata Query Errors